 Use of sector benchmarks

-Real-world example: A company compares its projected cost savings with industry benchmarks and finds that its forecasts are aligned with the performance of market leaders.
+Concrete example: A company compares its projected cost savings with industry benchmarks and finds that its forecasts are aligned with the performance of market leaders.

 Acquisition of a technology company in Montreal

-Additional Details: The acquiring company used financial modeling to quantify expected revenue synergies, including through the introduction of the startup's products into its existing distribution networks.
+Additional Details: The acquiring company used financial modeling to quantify expected revenue synergies, particularly through the introduction of the startup's products into its existing distribution networks.
 Economies of scale were achieved by centralizing technical support functions and streamlining development teams.

 Merger of two manufacturing companies in Quebec